emqx/eip/active/0021-transfer-files-over-mqtt.md

   * Broker has verified the file integrity (if checksum was provided)
   * Broker has published the file along with its metadata to the location where it can be accessed by other users

+In cases when checksum was provided both in the `init` message and in the `fin` message, Broker MUST ignore the former and use the latter.

 Clients MUST expect that handling of the `fin` message may take considerable time, depending on the file size and the Broker implementation or configuration.